Participation and Credit

 The write-on competition is open to all students who have completed at least one year of law school, are in good academic standing, and can serve as a staff member for at least one academic year.
-Students must compose a case note based upon a pre-selected judicial decision in one of five doctrinal areas: Civil Procedure, Contracts, Criminal Law, Property, or Torts.
+Students must compose a case note based upon a pre-selected judicial decision in one of five doctrinal areas: Constitutional Law, Contracts, Criminal Law, Property, or Torts.
 Students must also complete a Bluebook quiz, which they submit along with their case note.
 The Editorial Board chooses the winners based upon the combined scores.

 Write-on Competition Materials

 Case Note Cases